 There are several “newer” blue egg chickens that are also hybrids – similar to Easter Eggers.
 However, unlike Easter Eggers, these blue egg layers have been bred specifically for blue eggs only and high production.

-Most of these Super blue Egg Layers (amongst other names) combine a high production bird like a leghorn with a true blue layer like a cream legbar.
+Most of these Super blue Egg Layers (amongst other names) combine a high production bird like a leghorn which lays white eggs with a true blue layer like a cream legbar.
 The result is one of the breeds of chickens that lay blue eggs in a high volume.

 Blue Eggs – do they taste the same as “other eggs”?

-We have reviewed what chickens lay blue eggs.
-So now that you know what breeds to get to have blue eggs, you may wonder if blue eggs taste the same as other eggs.
+Now that you know what breeds to choose from, you may wonder if blue eggs taste the same as other eggs.

 The only difference is the pigment that is laid into the egg during the shell formation.